5 Caribbean Beaches Diverting Your Attention and Where to Holiday to enjoy them

 Little Bay - Montserrat

 While Antigua is blazoned in white sand beaches and clear blue seas, take a flight on a nine-seat commuter plane (imagine it's your little private jet) and, in twenty minutes, discover an island that is quite the opposite.

-Though the locals are happy to indoctrinate you into the charms of a mellow island living, the beach doesn't always mirror that mellow lifestyle.
+Though the locals are happy to brainwash you into the charms of a mellow island lifestyle, the beach, however, doesn't always mirror that easygoing lifestyle.
 Sometimes the waves do come rolling in.

 Facilities: complimentary wi-fi, a dive shop and public restrooms on location.

 [Fly from the UK to Antigua and connect with a daily commuter to Montserrat]